 The second feature of recent EPAs/FTAs is that there has been a trend of forming "regional integration"-type EPAs/FTAs and broader regional economic partnerships.
 Remarkable progress has been made in the Americas after the breakdown of the Cancun WTO Ministerial Conference (September 2003); for example, the MERCOSUR/MERCOSUL and the CAN (Comunidad Andina) signed a framework agreement towards the creation of a FTA.
 In addition, the FTA between the U.S. and Central American countries (the Dominican Republic-Central America-United States Free Trade Agreement: DR-CAFTA) was signed in August 2004 and entered into force in the respective countries.
 In the Asia-Pacific region, negotiations for the TPP (Trans-Pacific Partnership) commenced in March 2010.
 The TPP was signed in February 2016.
-Although the United States withdrew from the TPP in January 2017, the remaining eleven countries continued negotiations and signed the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) in March 2018.
+Although the United States withdrew from the TPP in January 2017, the remaining eleven countries continued negotiations and signed the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) in March 2018, which entered into force in December 2018.
 Moreover, negotiations for a Japan-China-Korea FTA commenced in March 2013, and negotiations for the RCEP (Regional Comprehensive Economic Partnership), which covers almost all regions of East and Southeast Asia (participated in by 10 ASEAN countries, Japan, China, Korea, India, Australia and New Zealand) commenced in May 2013.

-The third feature is that not only the number of "regional integration"-type EPAs/FTAs but also that of EPAs/FTAs among countries and regions that are not neighbors are increasing (i.e. the U.S.-Israel FTA, the EU-Mexico FTA, Korea-the EU FTA, Korea-the U.S. FTA, the EU-South Africa FTA, the EU-Singapore FTA, and the EU-Canada FTA.
+The third feature is that EPAs/FTAs among countries and regions that are not neighbors are increasing. (i.e. the U.S.-Israel FTA, the EU-Mexico FTA, Korea-the EU FTA, Korea-the U.S. FTA, the EU-South Africa FTA, the EU-Singapore FTA, and the EU-Canada FTA.
 Japan also concluded EPAs/FTAs with Central and South American countries, including Mexico, Chile, and Peru).
-It is considered that the motivations underlying such EPAs/FTAs between non-neighboring countries are: (i) to function as a trade "hub" by obtaining favorable access to economically important countries/regions; (ii) to increase employment by enhancing its attractiveness as an investment destination; (iii) to remove disadvantages that would exist in the absence of an EPA/FTA; and (iv) the political/diplomatic reasons.